Islands in Bianchi type-I Universe: Summary

 \section{Summary}

 In this paper, we focus on how anisotropy affects the existence of an island.
 We also examine the case of an ellipsoidal island, and as expected, the conclusions are similar to those of a spherical island.
-We study the radiation-dominated flat FLRW and Bianchi type-1 model.
+We study the radiation-dominated flat FLRW and Bianchi type $\rm \RomanNumeralCaps{1}$ models.
 For both models, we explored the necessary conditions required for the existence of an island.
-We found that:
+We found the following:

-1. Islands do not exist in the radiation dominated FLRW universe.
-Although the conditions are satisfied for $t\ll t_0$, this regime is outside the semi-classical domain.
+1. Islands do not exist in the radiation-dominated FLRW Universe.
+Although the conditions are satisfied for $t\ll t_0$, this regime is outside the semiclassical domain.
 Our analysis of both spherical and ellipsoidal island cases led to similar conclusions.
-Unless there are additional energy scales such as CC, spatial curvature or other fluids, the only possible loophole in this case is the existence of many relativistic degrees of freedom, such that $c_{th} \gg 1$.
+Unless there are additional energy scales such as cosmological constant, spatial curvature or other fluids, the only possible loophole in this case is the existence of many relativistic degrees of freedom, such that $c_{th} \gg 1$.
 Regarding the shape of an island in FLRW universes, the conditions include an interesting geometrical ratio $\frac{\mathcal{A}}{\partial_r\mathcal{V}}$.
-Finding some minimal value for this ratio will reduce island finding to a single shape - the one with the minimal ratio.
+Finding some minimal value for this ratio will reduce island finding to a single shape---the one with the minimal ratio.

-2. For radiation dominated anisotropic Bianchi type-1 model, we found that islands do exist for $t\ll t_0$ in the semi-classical regime.
-It is around the time when the scale factors are showing the bouncing behaviour i.e., switching from previous contraction to expansion.
-As time progresses, Bianchi type 1 universe approaches the FLRW universe following the isotropization criteria.
-And at $t=t_0$, we obtain the similar results as in the case for the FLRW model.
-The anisotropy $K_i$ or $\alpha_i$ are again additional energy scale on top of the temperature of radiation allowing for the possible formation of islands.
+2. For the radiation-dominated anisotropic Bianchi type $\rm \RomanNumeralCaps{1}$ model, we found that islands do exist for $t\ll t_0$ in the semiclassical regime.
+It is around the time when the scale factors show the bouncing behavior, i.e., switching from the previous contraction to expansion.
+As time progresses, Bianchi type $\rm \RomanNumeralCaps{1}$ universe approaches the FLRW universe following the isotropization criteria.
+And at $t=t_0$, we obtain similar results as in the case of the FLRW model.
+The anisotropy $K_i$ or $\alpha_i$ is again an additional energy scale on top of the temperature of radiation, allowing for the possible formation of islands.
 These results are valid both for spherical and ellipsoidal island candidates.

-Our analysis further strengthens the idea that islands in Cosmology generically occur near a bouncing behavior when some spatial direction(s) switches from contraction to expansion, and that the potnetial shape of the island does not affect its existence.
+Our analysis further strengthens the idea that islands in cosmology generically occur near a bouncing behavior when some spatial direction(s) switches from contraction to expansion and that the potential shape of the island does not affect its existence.